 34. Explanation: The decoupling of natural resource use and environmental impacts from economic activity and human well-being is essential to transition to a sustainable future.
 Achieving decoupling can deliver substantial social and environmental benefits, including repairing past environmental damage while supporting economic growth and human well-being.
 Service orientation is a core principle that facilitates this decoupling.

-35. Service orientation departs from the narrow and restricted commodity-view of resources hitherto followed by the resource sector.
-There is a growing recognition that the industry primarily exists to "serve" customers, employees, suppliers, and communities.
-The industry can only create long-term value for shareholders and society through that service perspective.
+35. Service orientation need to be applied to use and reuse of resources.
+Industry can create long-term value for shareholders and society through that service perspective.

 6. Principle 6: Comprehensive resource recovery